Superbrainbug/ImageMaker/README.md

 *Two buttons*

-    Firstly, for check if you have in your VirtualBox directory *.dd* file, if not you won't be able to convert anything
+    Firstl one is for checking if you have in your VirtualBox directory *.dd* file, if not you won't be able to convert anything

     Secondly, if you pass the check of first button, you'll see new created button for generating virtual image from *.dd*